 About BG Porter

 BG Porter is the owner of SLAB OUTLAWZ, a one-stop SLAB shop in North Houston.
-He has been working in the SLAB customizing business for the past two decades and is known far and wide throughout the southern U.S. from Texas to Louisiana region within the SLAB circles.
+He has been working in the SLAB customizing business for the past two decades and is known far and wide throughout the southern U.S. from Texas to the Louisiana region within the SLAB circles.

 About Ángel Quesada